Tokenize bank information

 Use tokenization to securely convert your customer's sensitive Automated Clearing House (ACH) bank information (routing and account numbers) into a unique, non-sensitive token.

-Once an account is tokenized, you can use the resulting token for all future payments and verification checks.
+After Trustly tokenizes an account, you use the resulting token for all future payments and verification checks.

-• Data collection: You collect the customer’s Account Number and Routing Number in your user interface.
+• Data collection: Collect the customer’s Account Number and Routing Number in your user interface.

-• Data transfer: You pass the sensitive data to the POST /accounts/tokenize endpoint.
+• Data transfer: Pass the sensitive data to the POST /accounts/tokenize endpoint.
 You can optionally include verifyAccount=true to validate the account simultaneously.

-• Account tokenization: Trustly tokenizes the account and perform the requested verification check.
+• Account tokenization: Trustly tokenizes the account and performs the requested verification check.

 • Token return: Trustly returns a unique account token and any optional verification data in the API response.

-• Token storage: You update your records, store the token and discard the raw, sensitive account numbers.
+• Token storage: Update your records, store the token and discard the raw, sensitive account numbers.

 Initiate a tokenization request